tersoy/Blind-Roller-Code-Folder/README.md

 V2------Blind Roller Remote Control Using Step Motor //In Progress

 -I used NEMA17 Step motor to have more certain control over the angles.
--I used TMC TMC2209 to drive step motor sliently and smoothly as a motor driver -I used NODEMCU ESP8266 - In the future i will use my own self-produced item.
+-I used TMC2209 to drive the step motor sliently and smoothly.
+-I used NODEMCU ESP8266 - In the future i will use my own self-produced item.
 -I will update box to cover step motor and mount it to the blind roller system ---Designs are made on Fusion 360 and printed by 3D printer by me.
 -I used PLA for cover and used ABS for gear system.